foxcpp/maddy/docs/faq.md

 Besides, you are not required to use a single process, it is easy to launch maddy with a non-default configuration path and connect multiple instances together using off-the-shelf protocols.

-## Can I do X with maddy?

-Ask on #maddy.

-maddy is less feature-packed than other SMTP/IMAP server implementations but it is not completely useless for anything other than its default configuration.

-## Can you implement X?

-"Umbrella" projects like maddy are susceptible to scope creep unless maintainers apply a lot of skepticism to proposed features.

-If X is essential for providing email security or extends the space of useful configurations significantly and does not require major design changes - we can talk, go to #maddy.
-Otherwise the likely answer is no.

-## Are you breaking things between releases?

-maddy releases follow Semantic Versioning 2.0.0 specification.
-It is expected that 0.X releases may not be compatible with each other.
-I attempt to minimize such breakage unless there is a significant benefit.

-## 1.0 when?

-When no more backward-incompatible changes will be needed. maddy releases follow Semantic Versioning 2.0.0 specification.

-## maddy is bad name, it is almost impossible to Google!

-Call it Maddy Mail Server.